frosso/pi-garage/README.md

 ## TODOs

-* Abstract configuration using `config` package
-* Better documentation for configuration
 * Log of open/closed doors (through database? or just file? don't need anything fancy at the moment, unless the controller is going to handle many doors)
 * Integration of notification services (e.g. Pushbullet)
 * Integration for Google Assistant (ask for status, ask to control door)